FrancisTCE/hogger/README.md

 ![Hogger Logo](https://i.ibb.co/6cJdq8GD/hogger.jpg)

-**Hogger** is an open-source log (or rather, *hog*) aggregator, built in Rust for performance freaks who want maximum throughput with minimal BS.
+**Hogger** is an open-source log (or rather, *hog*) aggregator, built in Rust for performance crackheads who want maximum throughput with minimal BS.
 Currently being used to process stock/crypto scraper data logs in my homelab.

 It uses:
 - 🦀 **Rust** for concurrency and safety